 - A. Programs that provide twenty-four (24) hour care shall develop and implement policies and procedures that address the rights of the persons served as described in §§ 1.5.1 and 1.5.4 of this Part. - B. No resident admitted to any community residence shall be deprived of any constitutional, civil or legal right solely by reason of admission pursuant to R.I.
 Gen. Laws § 40.1-24.5-5.
 In addition to the rights of persons served noted in § 1.5.3 of this Part, each resident is entitled to the following rights without limitation: - 1.
-To privacy and dignity; - 2.
-To communicate by sealed mail or otherwise with persons of the resident's choosing: - 3.
-To be visited privately at all reasonable times by his or her personal physician, attorney or clergy; - 4.
+To privacy and dignity; - To communicate by sealed mail or otherwise with persons of the resident's choosing; - 3.
+To be visited privately at all reasonable times by his or her personal physician, attorney or clergy: - 4.
 To vote and participate in political activity with, as needed, reasonable assistance in registering and voting; - 5.
-To be employed at a gainful occupation insofar as the resident's condition permits: - a.
+To be employed at a gainful occupation insofar as the resident's condition permits; - a.
 No resident shall be required to perform labor that involves the essential operation and maintenance of the community residence or program or the regular care and supervision of other residents.

-Residents may be required to perform labor involving normal housekeeping and home maintenance functions as documented in their person-centered plan or as delineated in the community residents' rules and regulations.
+Residents may be required to perform labor involving normal housekeeping and home maintenance functions as documented in their person-centered plan or as delineated in the community residents' rules and regulations. - 6.
+To attend or not attend religious services; and - 7.
+Residents have the right to access the Mental Health Advocate and to have assistance, when desired and necessary, to implement this right.
+R.I.
+Gen. Laws § 40.1-5-22.